 Once your brace has been fitted you will need to come in for an appointment once every six-to-eight weeks so we can check on the progress of your teeth and adjust your appliance.

 Will I still need to see my regular dentist?

 Yes.
-It is important to have regular check-ups with your regular dentist throughout orthodontic treatment.
-This is so that your teeth can be checked for decay and gums examined for signs of disease.
+It is important to have regular check-ups with your dentist throughout orthodontic treatment.
+This is so that your teeth can be checked for decay and your gums examined for signs of disease.
 We would also recommend regular visits to your hygienist.

 Can anybody wear braces?

 Yes!
 Although orthodontics is most successful when carried out in children whose teeth and bones are still actively growing, at Angle House Orthodontics, our specialist team of orthodontists can still achieve exceptional results for our adult patients.

 Your first appointment is free and will be a chance for us to assess your teeth to give you a recommended course of orthodontic treatment.
 Find out more about what happens during your first visit in our patient information section.